Manssizz/CendrawasihTV/README.md

 _<div align="right">Note: Best perform this project if you use Linux</div>_

 ### Contribute
-Feel free if you want to contribute with this project.
+Feel free if you want to contribute with this project. you can read [CONTRIBUTING.md](https://github.com/Manssizz/CendrawasihTV/blob/master/CONTRIBUTING.md) for guide rule

 ### Credits
 - [ndunks](https://github.com/ndunks/custom-rom-stb-zte-B860-indihome) for original ROM